HHS/samhsa-pattern-library/docs/pages/templates/resource-center/resource-center-detail.md

 Tags | buttons | for each child taxonomy term a button is displayed with the term as its name.

 ### Functionality
-- OnClick/OnTap/OnEnter of button - the resouce landing page is displayed in current widown with the results pre-filtered with the associated term
+- OnClick/OnTap/OnEnter of button - the resource landing page is displayed in current window with the results pre-filtered with the associated term

 **Examples**